Two Pointer Techniques for Linked List Problems

 };

-Let's assume that when the fast and slow pointers meet, the slow pointer slow
+Suppose when the fast and slow pointers meet, the slow pointer slow

-has taken k
+has walked k

 steps.
-Thus, the fast pointer fast
+The fast pointer fast

-must have taken 2k
+must have walked 2k

 steps:

-The fast
+fast

-pointer has taken k
+has walked k

-more steps than the slow
+steps more than slow

 is a multiple of the cycle's length.

-to the start of the cycle would be k - m
+.
+According to the picture, the distance from the head to the start of the cycle is k - m

-will reach the start of the cycle.
+steps, you will reach the start of the cycle.

-Interestingly, if you move k - m
+Also, if you start from the meeting point and walk k - m

-steps at the start of the cycle.
+steps, they will meet at the start of the cycle.

-Do Two Linked Lists Intersect?
+Do Two Linked Lists Intersect

-This is an interesting problem, which is also LeetCode problem 160 "Intersection of Two Linked Lists" with the following function signature:
+This is an interesting problem.
+It is also LeetCode 160: Intersection of Two Linked Lists.
+The function signature is as follows:

 ListNode getIntersectionNode(ListNode headA, ListNode headB);